Ever now and again the question arises with new clients that aren’t really tech savvy: “What Is WordPress?”

 Plugins can extend WordPress to do almost anything you can imagine.

 This is where WordPress plugins come into play.
 Plugins are tools to extend the functionality of WordPress.
-Things like e-commerce carts, SEO functionality for your site, contact forms to gather leads and feedback, twitter widgets to display your latest tweets, caching plugins to speed up your site and many, many more are available some for free and some for money.
+Things like e-commerce carts, SEO functionality for your site, contact forms to gather leads and feedback, twitter widgets to display your latest tweets, caching plugins to speed up your site and much, much more are available some for free and some for money.

 Similar to WordPress Themes, there is a repository of WordPress plugins where you can find many free to download and use plugins.
-At the time of writing this article there were 16,000+ plugins in the repository.
+At the time of writing this article, there were 48,898 plugins in the repository.

 Subscribe to get early access